sumancdas/password-security-analyzer/README.md

 This is a Python tool I built to check password risk in a safe way.
 It does not crack passwords, save passwords, or send passwords to any website.

-I made this project from a password checking group task.
-I wanted my version to be more focused on safe security practice, so the tool gives a risk report and practical advice instead of doing anything offensive.
+This project was inspired by a university password security assignment and further developed as a personal cybersecurity portfolio project.

 ## What the project does